FFFF-0000h/Tech-Scrolls/README.md

 - **redirects**: Automatic forwards from one URL to another — usually from an old website URL to the same page on a new website (these are called 301 Redirects).

-- **ruby**: Ruby is an interpreted, high-level, general-purpose programming language.
-Ruby is dynamically typed and uses garbage collection and just-in-time compilation.

-- **ruby on rails**: Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.
-Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages.

 - **recursion**: a process in which a function calls itself as a subroutine. _See [recursion](#recursion)_

 - **regression testing**: Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.